Misch-/Misch-.github.io/README.markdown

 ## Carlin's Website

-In development, go away! :) This is my site made with Jekyll and octopress.
+In development, go away! :) This is my rad site made with Jekyll and octopress.

 ## What is Jekyll?